This post may contain affiliate links that help support the blog when you make a purchase

 Think about everything you know about ADHD.
 The dysfunctional executive function in the ADHD brain can make going through this process of getting to the doctor, picking up a physical prescription, and then hoping against hope that the pharmacy will actually fill it when you get there into a herculean task.
 This requires serious organization and time management!

 While I understand the necessity of ensuring these medications are used safely, I often think that this places an undue burden on people who have ADHD.
+Taking ADHD medication just doesn’t have to be this complicated.

 Because of these restrictions and complications, many people with ADHD go for weeks or months at a time without medication they desperately need.